 Access: Pedestrian and cycle access from Wainwright Road, Offerton Lane (no vehicle access), and Worcester and Birmingham Canal.

-bench, viewing platform, cycle path
+Site Facilities: Bench, viewing platform, cycle path

 Open: Pedestrian and cycle access 24hrs.